-Your doctor will likely diagnose Crohn's disease only after ruling out other possible causes for your signs and symptoms, including irritable bowel syndrome (IBS), diverticulitis and colon cancer.
-To help confirm a diagnosis of Crohn's disease, you may have one or more of the following tests and procedures:
+Your doctor will likely use a combination of endoscopy with biopsies and radiological testing to help confirm a diagnosis of Crohn's disease.
+You may have one or more of the following tests and procedures:

-- Blood tests.
+- Tests for anemia or infection.
 Your doctor may suggest blood tests to check for anemia — a condition in which there aren't enough red blood cells to carry adequate oxygen to your tissues — or to check for signs of infection.
 Expert guidelines do not currently recommend antibody or genetic testing for Crohn's disease.

 - Fecal occult blood test.
-You may need to provide a stool sample so that your doctor can test for blood in your stool.
+You may need to provide a stool sample so that your doctor can test for hidden blood in your stool.

 - Flexible sigmoidoscopy.
 In this procedure, your doctor uses a slender, flexible, lighted tube to examine the sigmoid, the last section of your colon.

 - Computerized tomography (CT).
 You may have a CT scan — a special X-ray technique that provides more detail than a standard X-ray does.
 This test looks at the entire bowel as well as at tissues outside the bowel.
 CT enterography is a special CT scan that provides better images of the small bowel.
 This test has replaced barium X-rays in many medical centers.

 - Magnetic resonance imaging (MRI).
 An MRI scanner uses a magnetic field and radio waves to create detailed images of organs and tissues.
 MRI is particularly useful for evaluating a fistula around the anal area (pelvic MRI) or the small intestine (MR enterography).